Skip to content

 api_call._rate_limiter.last_call # Access limiter state

-Fix 6: Fix Class and Method Decorators
+Fix 6: Fix Decorators with Dataclasses and Descriptors

 Decorators on class methods need to handle self correctly: